pengfeiyinn/pengfeiyinn.github.io/_pages/about.md

 # Welcome!

-I am a PhD student in school of computing and information systems at the University of Melbourne, with a focus on clinical data science.
-My current research involves measuring and visualizing healthcare process variability by designing scalable data pipelines.
-I am supervised by [A/Prof Daniel Capurro Nario](https://findanexpert.unimelb.edu.au/profile/852679-daniel-capurro-nario) in Digital Health and [Dr.Abel Armas Cervantes](https://findanexpert.unimelb.edu.au/profile/822941-abel-armas-cervantes) from the School of Computing and Information Systems at the University of Melbourne.
+I am a PhD student in the School of Computing and Information systems at the University of Melbourne, specializing in clinical data science.
+My research involves the application of artificial intelligence and process mining within clinical settings to improve patient care and outcomes.
+I’m really passionate about computer science and biomedical informatics, and I love using new technology to make healthcare better for everyone.
+Currently,I focus on designing scalable data pipelines to measure and visualize variability in healthcare processes.
+I am supervised by [A/Prof Daniel Capurro Nario](https://findanexpert.unimelb.edu.au/profile/852679-daniel-capurro-nario) from [Center for Digital Transformation of Health](https://mdhs.unimelb.edu.au/digitalhealth) and [Dr.Abel Armas Cervantes](https://findanexpert.unimelb.edu.au/profile/822941-abel-armas-cervantes) from the School of Computing and Information Systems at the University of Melbourne.

 # 🔥 News
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
+- *2023.04*: &nbsp;🎉🎉 Invited to serve as a reviewer for the 2023 American Medical Informatics Association Annual Symposium(AMIA).
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
+- *2022.02*: &nbsp;🎉🎉 .

 # 📝 Publications